 The POWs on the detail were housed at the Pasay School in eighteen rooms.
 30 POWs were assigned to a room.
 Jack recalled the mosquitos were so bad at night they got very little sleep.
 The POWs were used to extend and widen runways for the Japanese Navy.
 The plans for this expansion came from the American Army which had drawn them up before the war.
 The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.
 The first POWs arrived at Pasay in August 1942.
 The work was easy until the extension reached the hills.
 When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
 The Japanese replaced the wheelbarrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.

 At six A.M., the POWs had reveille and “bongo” (count) at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.

 After arriving at the airfield, the POWs were counted again.
 They went to a tool shed and received their tools; once again they were counted.
 At the end of the workday, the POWs were counted again, and when they arrived back at the school, the POWs were counted again.
-Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
+Then, they would rush to the showers, since there were only six showers and toilets for over 500 POWs.
 They were fed dinner, another meal of fish and rice, and than counted one final time.
 Lights were turned out at 9:00 P.M.